faisalmemon/ios-crash-dump-analysis-book/markdown/CrashReport.md

 ### macOS Crash Report System Profile section

-The next part of the crash report is a summary of the hardware\index{hardware!profile} in place:
+The next part of the Crash Report is a summary of the hardware\index{hardware!profile} in place:

 ```
 System Profile: